gottacatchenall/ms_corridor_optimization/README.md

 ### Generation of points

 Random Poisson process rounded to be integer coordinates.
-Padding around the edges because real data doesn't have points on the edges, there's a bounding box(?).
+Padding around the edges because real data doesn't have points on the edges, 10% on each side.

 ### Resistance values assigned to each land cover type

+Each simulated land cover has $N_{cat}$ categories.
+The values of resistance